wasimyousuf/Face-mask-detection/README.md

 # Face Detection (Phase 1)
+Haar-like features are digital image features used in object recognition.
+They owe their name to their intuitive similarity with Haar wavelets and were used in the first real-time face detector.
+Paul Viola and Michael Jones in their paper titled “Rapid Object Detection using a Boosted Cascade of Simple Features” used the idea of Haar-feature classifier based on the Haar wavelets.
+This classifier is widely used for tasks like face detection in computer vision industry.
 Face detection is performed by using classifiers.
 A classifier is essentially an algorithm that decides whether a given image is face (positive) or not a face(negative).
 A classifier needs to be trained on thousands of images with and without faces.
 But, OpenCV already has two pre-trained face detection classifiers, which can readily be used in a program.
 The two classifiers are: Haar Classifier and Local Binary Pattern(LBP) classifier.
 Here, We are using the Haar classifier.